UO-CIS211/Duck_Sudoku/doc/HOWTO-START.md

 for each group (row, column, or block):
 ```

-is really hard to program in a nice way.
+is really hard to program in a nice DRY way.
 Looping through the rows, and tiles in each row
 is easy enough.
 Looping through the columns is a bit more complex, but
 not too bad.
 Looping through the blocks is a good deal more
 complex, but we can figure it out.
 But how in the world do we